19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Passwall.md

 You can morph the earth that you touch.

-Any non-magical material bends to your will, you can morph a 5 foot radius 100 foot long cylindrical tube through the ground.
+Any non-magical material bends to your will, you can morph a cylindrical tube through the ground that traverses across up to 3 [Zones](../../../../Game%20Procedures/Core%20Procedures/Zone.md).

 *Note: The terrain stays this way permanently*.